← Back to blog

 • increasing brand presence across AI search surfaces

-If SEO asks, “What position am I in?”, GEO asks, “Does AI choose me as a source?”
+If in SEO the question is “what position am I in?”, in GEO the question is “does AI choose me as a source?”

 The biggest difference lies in the destination of the optimization.